-- 2. An additional Incentive or Concession that contributes significantly to the economic feasibility of the construction of the Child Care Facility. - B. For purposes of calculating the density bonus under this Section, both indoor and outdoor square footage requirements for the Child Care Facility as set forth in applicable State child care licensing requirements shall be included in the floor area of the Child Care Facility. - C. When a Housing Development is providing a Child Care Facility consistent with the Code codified in this Chapter, then pursuant to California Government Code Section 65915(h)(2), the project conditions of approval shall require that: - 1.
-The Child Care Facility shall remain in operation for a period of time that is as long as or longer than the period of time during which the Affordable Housing units are required to remain affordable; and - 2.
-Of the children who attend the Child Care Facility, the percentage of children of lower-or moderate-income households shall be equal to or greater than the percentage of Affordable Housing Units that are required to establish eligibility for a density bonus pursuant to Section 20-31.050 (Eligibility Criteria for Density Bonus). - E. The City shall not be required to provide a density bonus or Incentive or Concession for a Child Care Facility if it makes a written finding, based upon substantial evidence, that the community has adequate child care facilities.
+- A. A Housing Development meeting the requirements of Sections 20-31.050 and 20-31.060 and including a Child Care Facility that will be located on the same site, shall receive either of the following: - 1.
+An additional density bonus that is an amount of square feet of residential space that is equal to or greater than the amount of square feet in the Child Care Facility, such that the bonus square footage shall not exceed: - a.
+Existing Structures: a maximum of five square feet of floor area for each one square foot of floor area contained in the Child Care Facility for projects involving existing structures: - b.
+New Structures: a maximum of 10 square feet of floor area for each one square foot of floor area contained in the Child Care Facility for projects involving new structures. - 2.
+An additional Incentive or Concession that contributes significantly to the economic feasibility of the construction of the Child Care Facility. - B. For purposes of calculating the density bonus under this Section, both indoor and outdoor square footage requirements for the Child Care Facility as set forth in applicable State child care licensing requirements shall be included in the floor area of the Child Care Facility. - C. When a Housing Development is providing a Child Care Facility consistent with the Code codified in this Chapter, then pursuant to California Government Code Section 65915(h)(2), the project conditions of approval shall require that: - 1.
+The Child Care Facility shall remain in operation for a period of time that is as long as or longer than the period of time during which the Affordable Housing units are required to remain affordable; and - Of the children who attend the Child Care Facility, the percentage of children of loweror moderate-income households shall be equal to or greater than the percentage of Affordable Housing Units that are required to establish eligibility for a density bonus pursuant to Section 20-31.050 (Eligibility Criteria for Density Bonus). - D. The City shall not be required to provide a density bonus or Incentive or Concession for a Child Care Facility if it makes a written finding, based upon substantial evidence, that the community has adequate child care facilities.

-20-31,090 Available Incentives and Concessions.
+33 20-31.090 Available Incentives and Concessions.